-“Curiouser and curiouser!” – coined in Lewis Carroll‘s Alice in Wonderland and cherished by Gwendolyn from childhood, the phrase became a portal for Masin’s inquisitive mind and the oddity of life.
+“Curiouser and curiouser!” – coined in Lewis Carroll's, Alice in Wonderland and cherished by Gwendolyn from childhood, the phrase became a portal for Masin’s inquisitive mind and the oddity of life.
 Descendant in a lineage of musicians and teachers, Masin taught her first class at the Young European Strings School of Music in Dublin at age twelve.
 She was substituting for her mother (also director of the school).
 This was the definitive moment which ignited her passion for teaching.
 Masin has engaged in intensive research and development of music methodology and violin pedagogy since the age of sixteen.
 A number of renowned musicians, including pianist György Sebök, encouraged Masin in this field, and her research and work extends from beginner students to professional violinists.

 “Music is a gateway to the world”

 By twenty-one Masin had already written a manuscript on violin technique, pedagogy and music theory for young and beginner students.
 Gwendolyn expanded and refined this text after persistent requests from the parents of her students for a copy of the original work.
 The now award-winning book Michaela’s Music House, The Magic of the Violin was born as a result.
 It uses imaginative stories to underline the technical details of playing violin, and can be adapted to suit the teaching of any string instrument.
 The work was published in 2009 by Müller & Schade.
 It has received sweeping praise in international press reviews and is recommended by music pedagogues worldwide.
-The German translation is soon to be published and will be accompanied by the author’s compositions.
+The German translation is published in 2018 and is accompanied by the author’s compositions.
 Masin is the youngest female author to date to compile and publish her own method.

 “To teach music is to hear beyond the notes into the heart of the music”